Merkel pushes euro zone for reforms after bank closure deal

 Diplomats said the EU initiative was an attempt to increase pressure on countries such as France and Italy to loosen job protection, ease work-time rules, open up closed professions to competition and make welfare and retirement benefits less generous.

-Italian Prime Minister Enrico Letta said on arrival he was in favour of creating incentives to carry out reforms and Italy had nothing to fear from the discussion.
+Italian Prime Minister Enrico Letta said on arrival he was in favor of creating incentives to carry out reforms and Italy had nothing to fear from the discussion.

 A French official stressed that entering such contracts would be voluntary, and questioned whether the limited funds likely to be available would provide a strong incentive to undertake politically unpopular reforms.